 The following table shows the number of Covid vaccination injury claims received by ACC by month.
 This is grouped by the recorded accident date ('Number of Claimed Vaccinations' column in table below) and by the date on which the claim was lodged with ACC ('Number Lodged' column in table below).
 ACC records treatment injury accident dates as the date on which the client first sought treatment for the injury.
 This may not necessarily be the date on which the event leading to the injury occurred although for the purpose of the analysis this date is used as a proxy for the date of vaccination.

 Few vaccinations and consequently vaccination claims were lodged in the month of February 2021, so February and March have been grouped together to avoid reporting small numbers.
-As this extract was taken early in April 2022, few claims had been lodged for April 2022, so these claims have been grouped with March 2022.
+Likewise, we have grouped data for May to 4 June 2022.